Photo credit: Dai KE, Unsplash

 Employees can make a written request for a flexible working arrangement.
 Employers must respond in writing within 21 days.
 And employers may only refuse a request on reasonable business grounds.

-Do you have a question about flexible working arrangements?
+Do you have any questions or comments about flexible working arrangements?
+Leave them below.